coverclock/com-diag-codex/README.md

 different ways, and my way has always been hands-on learn-by-doing.
 Codex has been a useful mechanism through which I would like to think I've learned enough to use OpenSSL in the kinds of Internet of Things product development efforts on which I get paid to work.
-However, certificate verification seems like an enormously complicated (and, perhaps, more than a little terrifying) subject to me, and I am at best just beginning to integrate what I'm learning about it into Codex.
-In particular, reliable Certificate Revocation List (CRL) implementations remain a puzzlement.
-And it seems like new security holes are being discovered in OpenSSL (and, indeed, in every other SSL framework) on a regular basis.
 No warranty is expressed or implied.

 ## What Works